Resende-Lab/PopulationGenomicsSC/readme.md

-## Repository for sharing codes and data from the paper: *The Evolution of Starch Biosynthesis During Post-Domestication Improvement in Sweet Corn*
+## *The Evolution of Starch Biosynthesis During Post-Domestication Improvement in Sweet Corn*

 -----